 This course examines the causes and conditions of violent conflicts within and between states.
 The objective is to explore to what extent this knowledge can be used as a basis to better understand and respond to violent conflicts through either their prevention, management, settlement, resolution and/or transformation.

-Examples include conflicts that led to the genocidal implosion of former Yugoslavia (e.g., Bosnia and Kosovo), challenged successor states of the former Soviet Union (e.g., Azerbaijan, Georgia, and the Russian Federation), or have escalated to post-9/11 terrorism (e.g., Afghanistan, Iraq, Pakistan, Somalia, and Yemen).
+Examples include conflicts that led to the genocidal implosion of former Yugoslavia (e.g., Bosnia and Kosovo), challenged successor states of the former Soviet Union (e.g., Azerbaijan, Georgia, and the Russian Federation), and those that have shifted to post-9/11 terrorism (e.g., Afghanistan, Iraq, Pakistan, Somalia, and Yemen).